 Active School Flag

-Our school has been working hard for a number of years towards our second Active Flag.
-We are very excited to have made so much progress to date in this area!
+Our school worked hard to get our second Active Flag in 2018.
+We were very excited to launch it in our new school!
 There are so many benefits that come with being active; the obvious health benefits, increased self-esteem, greater concentration levels, along with the development of teamwork skills!

 Our Sports Council have been working hard gathering information about all the active clubs that our school‘s children are involved in outside of school.
 At the moment, 32% of the children in LETNS are involved in clubs.
 Well done!!
 We will continue to provide opportunities to be active in school along with in their weekly homework.
 We would love to encourage a greater population of the school to be active outside of school hours.
 Under the ‘Active School Flag’ heading on our school website, there are many links to clubs that may be of interest to your child.